 Governments are the holders of many of the keys to successful policy, they set the ‘rules of the game’ that shape the actions of all the individuals and businesses.
 They subsidize some types of actions, forbid others, regulate everything.
 All of these policies shape the decision making processes of others.
 For example, building codes set minimum requirements for how well buildings are built and insulated, and this in turn shapes how the building trades and consumers respond.
 In 2018, fossil fuels receive massive amounts of direct and indirect subsidies and currently no one (and therefore everyone) has to pay for the costs of the pollution that comes from burning them.
 This makes fossil fuels artificially cheap, and therefore people use much more of them than they should.

 Businesses and corporations have direct control over enormous amounts of resource use, of commercial buildings, mines, factories, transportation, and more.
-Just like you as an individual can make changes that impact your own family’s sustainability, so too can larger organizations, and the effects that they can have are huge.
+Just like you as an individual can make changes that impact your own family’s sustainability, so too can larger organizations, and the effects that they can have are enormous.
 At Sunshine Saved, we have a 5 year plan to cut our emissions in half, and every organization could take their own steps along these lines to minimize their impacts.
 Businesses also produce the goods and services that we all use as consumers, and if they don’t provide these in a sustainable fashion it makes it much more difficult for each of us to lower our impacts as individuals.

 What you can do